MiniXC/typst-projects/thesis/chapters/01_introduction.typ

 === Notation

 To maintain clarity when discussing both speech synthesis and recognition, we adopt the following notational conventions throughout this thesis.
 Speech signals are denoted by $S$, and their corresponding text is denoted by $T$.
-When both real and synthetic data are discussed in the same context, a tilde ($tilde$) is used to indicate the synthetic counterpart (e.g. $tilde(s)$ for a synthetic speech signal in $tilde(S)$).
+When both real and synthetic data are discussed in the same context, a tilde ($tilde$) is used to indicate the synthetic counterpart.